-It is almost time to put away the candy and get the turkey ready—or for my in-laws, the Christmas tree.
+It is almost time to get the turkey ready—or for my in-laws, the Christmas tree.
 As the year is flying by us, we thought it would be fun to find out which month of the year has the highest number of job changes within the tech sector.
 For this analysis, we excluded internships to focus on full time employees.

 With a sampling size of over 100,000 US tech employees’ work history, we find that January is when tech workers are most likely to switch jobs.
 This is expected since not much usually happens in December, with the lowest reported job changes based on our data.
 What was surprising is that August is the second highest month.
 So next year, when you are taking your summer vacation, do it in June or July and get back to recruiting for August.